This article was updated on August 10, 2024

 - Encourage Employees to Speak Up.

-Remind your employees regularly they must “speak their need” and never hesitate to ask for guidance, support, assistance in removing roadblocks, etc. If they don’t state a need, it makes it extremely difficult for you to know what they require to move things forward. - Adjust Expectations for Team Harmony.
+Remind your employees regularly they must “speak their need” and never hesitate to ask for guidance, support or assistance.
+This openness can nip issues in the bud and avoid festering resentment. - Adjust Expectations for Team Harmony.

-Don’t make an issue with one of your employees your manager’s problem by dumping it on their desk.
+Don’t take a conflict you are managing and dump it on the desk of your boss.
 Instead, develop a plan to consult with them regarding it.
-The marketing framework can help you develop proactive solutions you can confidently present to your own superior for input and consensus on next steps.
-Get this right or risk appearing incapable of performing your duties as a manager and appearing problematic yourself.
+The marketing framework can help you develop proactive solutions that you can confidently present to your own superior for input and consensus on next steps.
+Get this right or risk appearing problematic yourself.

-Delivering constructive criticism and effective feedback doesn’t have to be a messy.
+Delivering constructive criticism and effective feedback in the wake of conflict doesn’t have to be a messy.

 Deploy the W-5 Method and watch those challenges turn into opportunities.
-Done right, it will raise your team’s game in ways you never thought possible.
+Done right, it will raise you and your team’s game in ways you never thought possible.